top of page

 CRAG2417.jpg

-Whale Watching in Telegraph Cove
+Whale Watching Telegraph Cove Area

 At Discovery Expeditions, our kayaking expeditions set sail from Port McNeil, guiding adventurers through the captivating waters of Johnstone Strait near Telegraph Cove.
 While we're not a conventional whale-watching company, our exclusive multi-day offerings place you in a privileged position to encounter whales up close.
 By being closely connected to the ocean through kayaking and with the advantage of extended exploration time, you're granted a rare chance to witness these magnificent creatures in a way few others can.
 The alluring waters, the presence of awe-inspiring marine life, and the thrill of sharing their world make every expedition with Discovery Expeditions a one-of-a-kind experience.
 Join us and be part of an extraordinary adventure that only the ocean can offer.